 - Drupal 6.x with Views 3.x: Use the 6.x-3.x branch.
 Some features added to 7.x-3.x may be backported to this branch.

 - Drupal 7.x with Views 3.x: Use the 7.x-3.x branch.

 Now that Views 3.x has been released, the Views 3 branches are the "recommended" releases.
 If you're using Views 2, be careful when using Drush -- you need to specify the 2.x branch.
 E.g.:

 The 7.x branch is in active development and where new feature requests should be focused -- 6.x feature request will generally not be considered unless they are accompanied by a patch. :)

 Views 3.x Support

 Better Exposed Filters works with Views 3.x.
-Note that there is currently no simple upgrade path from Views 2.x to Views 3.x (see #714444: Need a way to upgrade BEF settings from Views 2.x to Views 3.x) other than rebuilding the BEF settings.
+Note that there is currently no simple upgrade path from Views 2.x to Views 3.x (see) other than rebuilding the BEF settings.

 Also, the BEF settings are no longer in the filter options form (as shown in the image above), but in the Exposed Form settings form.
 See the handbook page's usage section for more details.

 The 7.x release now includes support for the jQuery UI Datepicker instead of a textbox for date-related fields.
 Since Drupal 7 ships with jQuery UI in core, my hope is to start offering these as options in BEF.
 If you have any suggestions, please add a feature request to the issue queue.